louisf098/Playlister/README.md

 Create, play, and listen to your own playlists made in Playlister!

-- Credit to @McKillaGorilla for jsTPS
+- Credit to @TheMcKillaGorilla for jsTPS